 Provide Natural Nutrients to Your Lawn by Topdressing with Compost

-Using Soil³ Organic Compost to topdress your lawn adds beneficial microorganisms and much needed nutrients to your turf.
+Using Soil³ humus compost to topdress your lawn adds the organic matter that offers beneficial microorganisms and much needed nutrients to your turf.
 Aerating before topdressing helps these nutrients reach the root zone and strengthen the root system.

 Soil3 is OMRI Listed so you know your practicing safe stewardship of your prized lawn.